This wraps ggsave and opens the folder where the graph was saved in a Shell.

 working directory.

-If not supplied, uses the size of current graphics device.
+If not supplied, uses the size of the current graphics device.

 save images larger than 50x50 inches, to prevent the common error of